robert/robert.github.com/_posts/2019-09-15-hp-printers-send-data-on-what-you-print-back-to-hp.md

 ---
-title: "HP printers send data on what you print back to HP"
+title: "HP printers try to send data back to HP about your devices and what you print"
 layout: post
 tags: [Online Tracking]
 og_image: https://robertheaton.com/images/hp-cover.png
-published: false
 ---
 Last week my in-laws politely but firmly asked me to set up their new HP printer.
-I protested that I'm completely clueless about that sort of thing, despite the fact that my job title is technically "software engineer".
+I protested that I'm completely clueless about that sort of thing, despite my tax-return-job-title of "software engineer".
 Still remonstrating, I was gently bundled into their study with an instruction pamphlet, a cup of tea, a promise to unlock the door once I'd printed everyone's passport forms, and a warning not to try the window because the roof tiles are *very* loose.

 At first the setup process was so simple that even a computer programmer could do it.
-But then, after I had finished removing pieces of cardboard and blue tape from the various drawers of the machine, I noticed that the final step required you to download an app of some sort onto a phone or computer.
+But then, after I had finished removing pieces of cardboard and blue tape from the various drawers of the machine, I noticed that the final step required the downloading of an app of some sort onto a phone or computer.
 This set off my crapware detector.

 <img src="/images/hp-cover.png" />